epan547/warmup_project/README.md

 Eamon O'Brien and Emma Pan

 ## Teleop
 Our teleop code uses the keys w, a, s, d, and space to drive the robot.
 To stop the neato, we used the space key.
 W is forward, a turns the neato counterclockwise, s is backward, and d is clockwise.
 The neato will continue in the direction of a pressed key until a different key is pressed.
+To drive the neato, we created a publisher with the topic `/cmd_vel`.
+We used this publisher to publish an angular velocity for neato rotation, and to publish a linear velocity to drive the neato forward or backward.
+Below is a diagram of our teleop command key mapping.

 ![teleop-image](https://github.com/epan547/warmup_project/blob/master/media/teleop.png)